timuckun/capistrano_php_gihub/README.md

 * Create a github account for yourself if you don't have one
 * (optional reccomended) Upload your public key to github
-    * if you don't have keys you can generate them using ssh-keygen
+    * if you don't have keys you can generate them using ssh-keygen see gihub help for instructions

 ### Server setup